 Another important characteristic of the I3E model is that the determination of investment for the majority of activities (27 out of 32), i.e. the investment by destination, is an endogenous decision based on a dividend maximisation problem.
 Dividend maximising activities are introduced to better represent the economic dynamics.
 If the investment decision is not made by activities endogenously, all model dynamics would rely on the consumers' consumption smoothing.
 Firms maximise the present discounted value of the firm, i.e. the dividend stream, subject to the law of motion of capital.
 The sectoral dividend is equal to net-of-corporate tax sectoral profit minus total investment expenditure, which includes the cost of new investment equipment and the adjustment costs.
 Adjustment costs are an increasing and convex function of investment; for a given level of sectoral capital stock, the cost of installing new capital equipment will be greater.
 In this structure, firms choose the level of physical investment, capital stock, and labour demand.

-The disposable income of the household is equal to net-of-tax wage income (including social security premiums) from activities, capital income in the form of dividends from the enterprise account, unilateral and unconditional transfers from the government, net factor income receipts from the rest of the world account, and finally revenue recycling income from the government based on carbon tax collection.
+The disposable income of the households is equal to net wage income (net of wage income tax and social security premiums) from labour accounts, capital income in the form of dividends from the enterprise account, unilateral and unconditional welfare transfers and pension income from the government, and net factor income receipts from the rest of the world account.

 The I3E model has an explicit representation of the government sector.
-The government collects direct taxes on labour incomes and sectoral profits (corporate tax), indirect taxes on sales of commodities, the carbon tax on energy commodities, the export tax on exported commodities, and the production tax on production activities.
-Carbon tax is implemented as a fixed price of per-tonne equivalent of carbon, i.e. the carbon tax, which is exogenously determined by the government, and collected on the domestic consumption of energy-commodities.
+The government collects direct taxes on labour incomes and sectoral profits (corporate tax), indirect taxes on sales of commodities, the carbon tax on energy commodities, the export tax on exported commodities, the production tax on production activities, and half of the cost of ETS due to the EU legislation.
+The carbon tax, which is exogenously determined by the government, is implemented as a fixed price of per-tonne equivalent of carbon and collected on the domestic consumption of energy-commodities.

-The government allocates her total revenues to consumption of commodities, transfers to households (fixed in real terms), transfers to enterprises (fixed in nominal terms), recycling of carbon tax receipts to households, and interest payments over the outstanding foreign debt stock.
+The government allocates its total revenues to the consumption of commodities, welfare transfers and pension payments to households (fixed in real terms - indexed to the average wage), transfers to enterprises (fixed in nominal terms), and interest payments over the outstanding foreign debt stock.